riscv-europe/summit-website-development/summit/2024/registration.md

 The RISC-V Summit Europe has three tiers of registration fees:

- - **Master Students & Attendees of Low Income Countries, Low & Middle Income Countries (MSc, LIC & LMIC)**.
-Proof of studentship will be requested in the registration form for MSc students.
+ - **Students (up to completion of Master degree) & Attendees of Low Income Countries, Low & Middle Income Countries (Students, LIC & LMIC)**.
+Proof of student status will be requested in the registration form for MSc students.
 The list of LIC & MLIC is available in [this document](media/lic-mlic/lic-mlic.pdf).
  - **PhD students & PostDocs**.
 Postdoctoral researchers.
-Proof of studentship will be requested in the registration form for PhD students.
+Proof of student status will be requested in the registration form for PhD students.
  - **Academia & Industry**.
 Industry professionals, staff scientists, group and team leaders.